 You may want to install curtains if you would like to include a splash of color, increase privacy, create darkness, and add a layer of insulation to the windows.
 In some cases, you might be in search of something that does all of the above.
 Lined panels will allow you to control the temperature in a space as well as the amount of light that filters through, while a basic cotton lining protects the fabric but still allows for a diffused glow.
 An insulating backing helps keep your home warmer in the winter and cooler in the summer, and a blackout lining is ideal for bedrooms because it doesn't allow any light to filter through.

 Color and Patterns

 Curtains take up a large amount of visual space and will have a significant impact on the look of your room.
 To select the right color, ask for a swatch of the fabrics you're considering.
 Bring them into the space you're decorating, and hold them up against sofas, pillows, and walls.
 You can even tape swatches to the wall and live with it for a while before making a final decision.

 Curtains should always be at least double the width of the window, even if they will be drawn most of the time.
 It's also vital that they be long enough.
 For a rich and elegant look, they can puddle on the floor, and for a more streamlined and clean style, they can skim the floor.
 Short curtains should brush the window sill.
 If you're buying store-bought panels (as opposed to having them custom made), it's better to buy them too long and then have them hemmed.

-DON'T forget the hardware.
-Curtain rods and finials should "match" the fabric.
-Heavier drapes such as velvets should be on a large and somewhat decorative rods while light silks and sheers can sit on light-weight and more dainty rods.
-That said, they should also "match" the rest of the room, and it's helpful to repeat a material or tie in a theme.
+Curtain rods should "match" the fabric.
+Heavier drapes such as velvets work well on large and somewhat decorative rods while light silks and sheers can sit on light-weight, thinner bars.
+That said, hardware should also compliment the rest of the room, and it's helpful to repeat a material or tie in a theme.
 For instance, if you've got lucite lamps or chairs, a lucite drapery pole might be in order.